 or its equivalent in total work for short courses.

 whose achievements in scholarship or research have been internationally

 recognized or who have made a unique contribution to the University

 through scholarship, research, teaching, or leadership functions.

-from outside sponsoring agencies such as the federal government,
+sponsoring agencies such as the federal government, state and local

-measure used for reporting purposes.
-For example, full-time equivalent
+used for reporting purposes.
+For example, full-time equivalent students

-students is calculated by summing up total credit hours and dividing
+is calculated by summing up total credit hours and dividing by 15

-by 15 for undergraduate, professional, and certificate students,
+for undergraduate, professional, and certificate students, and by

-and by 12 for graduate students for a specific time period.
-An FTE
+12 for graduate students for a specific time period.
+An FTE employee